geraldgsh/todo-list/README.md

 # js-todo
-A Todo list written in Vanilla Javascript.
+A Todo list written in Javascript.